bobbingwide/oik-loader/readme.txt

 1. Activate the oik-loader plugin through the 'Plugins' menu in WordPress
 1. Generate the oik-loader.csv file in the mu-plugins folder

-Note: The oik-loader-mu.php file is automatically copied to the mu-plugins folder
+Note: The includes/oik-loader-mu.php file is automatically copied to the mu-plugins folder